 Holy Prophet (PBUH) and the preservation of Quran

-The Prophet (PBUH) used to memorize the holy Quran after it was revealed.
-On the command of Allah almighty, angel Gabriel recited the Quran to the Prophet (S.A.W).
+The Prophet (PBUH) used to memorize the Holy Quran after it was revealed.
+At the command of Allah almighty, angel Gabriel recited the Quran to the Prophet (S.A.W).

 The Prophet (S.A.W) encouraged his companions to learn the holy Quran.
 In this way, the Quran was learned by Muslims.